jg-rp/liquid/contributing.md

 [Documentation](https://jg-rp.github.io/liquid/>) is built using [Docusaurus](https://docusaurus.io/).
 Find the source in the [docs branch](https://github.com/jg-rp/liquid/tree/docs) of this repository.

-The `docs` folder in the root of this repository contains older, sphinx-based docs, still hosted on [Read the Docs](https://liquid.readthedocs.io/en/latest/).
-The plan is to generate API Documentation for Docusaurus from Python doc comments.
-The older docs will be kept until such time that better Docusaurus/sphinx integration is available or a workaround is found.
+The `docs` folder in the root of this repository contains docs generated from Python docstrings, hosted on [Read the Docs](https://liquid.readthedocs.io/en/latest/).
+The plan is to mirror this API documentation to the Docusaurus site with the help of [Griffe](https://mkdocstrings.github.io/griffe/).

 ## Style Guides